samuelliu805/File_access_profiling/README.md

 # File Access Profiling Project
 Author: Shu Liu, Jiahao Qian, David Chen
-## How to use `mytree`
+## How to use `filetree`
 -   This project makes use of `strace`, a diagnostic utility for Linux (See http://linux.die.net/man/1/strace or `man 1 strace` in a Linux system for more information).
 The user should run `strace -tt -T -o thread.txt [program]`, which generates a file called `thread.txt` with all information.
-Use of wrong flags in `strace` would cause our parser not working.
+Use of wrong flags in `strace` will cause our parser not working.
+Please note that `thread.txt` is only an example, you can use whatever filename you want!
 -   Please include `thread.txt` in the "Main" directory.
-Then run `make`.
+Then run `make`, which will generate an executable called `filetree`.
+We run it with different flags.
--   If you want the file tree with all files and I/O information, just run `./mytree`
+-   If you want the file tree with all files and I/O information from strace, run with `-t [parse_filename]`, where the `parse_filename` is the output text from `strace` (what we referred as "thread.txt").
--   If you have a list of file paths stored in a separate text, and you want them to be shown in the tree, please run `./mytree -f [path_filename]`
+-   If you have a list of file paths stored in a separate text, and you want them to be shown in the tree, please run with `-f [path_filename]`
--   If you want to add some file paths manually as arguments, please run `./mytree -l [path1] [path2] [...]`.
-Note that in this case, please do not add other flags, and that will cause the program to crash.
+-   If you want to add some file paths manually as arguments, please run with `-l [path1] [path2] [...]`.
+-   If you want to export the output to a file, please run with `-o [output_filename]`.
+If the file exists in the "Main" directory, then the filetree will be appended to the bottom, otherwise we will create a newfile with the filetree.

 ## Log
 ### Update July 20, 2016